locvx1234/Linux-Tutorial/content/cluster-basics.md

 Add the HTTP Server as resource of the cluster

-    [root@benji ~]# pcs resource create HTTPServer apache \
+    [root@benji ~]# pcs resource create HTTPServer ocf:heartbeat:apache \
     > configfile=/etc/httpd/conf/httpd.conf \
     > op monitor interval=1min

-The name of the resource is "HTTPServer" of type "apache".
-The command tells Pacemaker to check the health of this service every 60 seconds by calling the agent's monitor action.
+The name of the resource is ``HTTPServer`` of type ``ocf:heartbeat:apache``.
+The type defined for a resource tell the cluster which script to use for the resource, the provider of the script and what standards it conforms to.
+In that case, the standard is **Open Cluster Framework**.
+The command tells also Pacemaker to check the health of this service every 60 seconds by calling the agent's monitor action.

 Add a Virtual IP address as second resource of the cluster.
 This IP Address will be used by clients of the cluster to access the HTTP Server resource

-    [root@benji ~]# pcs resource create VirtualIP IPaddr2 \
+    [root@benji ~]# pcs resource create VirtualIP ocf:heartbeat:IPaddr2 \
     > ip=10.10.10.23 \
     > cidr_netmask=24 \
     > op monitor interval=30s

-The name of the resource is "VirtualIP" of type IP address (IPaddr2).
-The command tells Pacemaker to check the health of this service every 30 seconds by calling the agent's monitor action.
-The Virtual IP resource binds the IP address specified in the command above to the network interface of the node owning the Virtual IP resources
+The name of the resource is ``VirtualIP`` of type ``ocf:heartbeat:IPaddr2``.
+The command tells also Pacemaker to check the health of this service every 30 seconds by calling the agent's monitor action.
+The Virtual IP resource binds the IP address specified in the command above to the network interface of the node owning the Virtual IP resources.
+This Virtual IP is floating from one node to the other, depending on the status of the node itself:

     [root@benji ~]# ip addr show ens32
     2: ens32: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000